numerica-ideas/community/java/java-interview-questions-and-answers-beginner/README.md

   ```
   We can see that a computer can be a laptop, desktop, smartphone, and so on.
 Then it can behave differently according to the implementation.

-**27. What are compile-Time Polymorphism and run-Time Polymorphism**
+**27. What are compile-time Polymorphism and run-time Polymorphism**

   Compile-time polymorphism is also known as static polymorphism or early binding.
 Compile-time polymorphism is a polymorphism that is resolved during the compilation process.
 Overloading of methods is called through the reference variable of a class.
-Compile-time polymorphism is achieved by method overloading and operator overloading.
+Compile-time polymorphism is achieved by method overloading in Java.

   ```java
     class A {